NextStep-IM/pcatch/README.md

 - Gives colored output
 ## Discussion:
 ### Why are lines sliced if they exceed certain length?
+> [!NOTE]
+> Need an algorithm to decide how much of a line is sliced.

 That is because when I was not filtering binary file, I came upon files with _very_ long lines during pattern search.
-Now binary files are filtered but the code will still be there just in case.
+Now binary files are filtered but the code will still be there just in case longer lines are encountered.
 The length is `768` because that's the approximate amount of bytes four lines have on my 1920x1080 monitor :).
 ### Binary files:
 After madly searching the internet for a way to skip binary files (in Python), I came upon [`binaryornot`](https://pypi.org/project/binaryornot/).
 It used several code snippets found around the internet to check for binary files.
 I only found out that it was hogging most of the runtime by using [`cProfile`](https://docs.python.org/3/library/profile.html#module-cProfile).
 It took 50s more if I was searching this path: `/opt/**/*`.
 So I got rid of it and just used a list of binary file extensions to filter the paths, which is faster.
 ### Runtime: